CARBON-Plus-Team/Orange-NFS-MusicEd-UI-MPF-MUS-PFDATA-NFSC-NFSMW-/README.md

 ### Fan-Tool Disclaimer

 This software is a fan-made tool for creating modifications ("mods") for the game Need for Speed.
 It is NOT affiliated with, endorsed by, or approved by Electronic Arts Inc. (EA), EA Canada, EA Black Box, or any of their subsidiaries or partners.
-All trademarks referenced — including Need for Speed, NFS Carbon, EA, Black Box, and any associated logos — are the property of their respective owners.
+All trademarks referenced — including Need for Speed,EA, Black Box, and any associated logos — are the property of their respective owners.

-Users are responsible for ensuring they legally own a copy of Need for Speed: Carbon before using this tool to modify game files.
+Users are responsible for ensuring they legally own a copy of Need for Speed before using this tool to modify game files.

 ### Risk Disclaimer